 The traditional approach

-Summarise the main events that will happen in each chapter in two to three sentences per chapter.
+Summarize the main events of each chapter in two to three sentences per chapter.
 If you need to write more, you can.

 The snowflake method

 The snowflake method is like a bridge between the more freewheeling methods above and some of the more structured methods that follow.
-Using this method invented by writer Randy Ingermanson gives the writer some useful tools for brainstorming while outlining.
+Using this method invented by writer Randy Ingermanson gives you an overarching plan.

-The basic idea behind the snowflake method is that you begin with a one-sentence summary of your book followed by a paragraph-long summary.
-Next, you summarise each of your main characters by listing their name, storyline, goal, conflict and epiphany.
+When using the snowflake method, you begin with a one-sentence summary of your book followed by a paragraph-long summary.
+Next, you summarize each of your main characters by listing their name, story line, goal, conflict and epiphany.

-Each sentence of the one-paragraph plot summary is then expanded into its own paragraph while the character summaries are expanded into character sheets.
-Next, each of those plot paragraphs is expanded into individual scenes that will make up the novel.
-Ingermanson suggests using a spreadsheet at this stage.
+Next, expand each of your paragraphs into individual scenes that will make up your novel.
+Ingermanson suggests using a spreadsheet at this stage to keep track.
 There is an additional optional step that involves expanding those brief scene descriptions even further, but by this point, most writeres are ready to get started.

 You may want to use the snowflake method as written, or you may want to modify it for your own uses.
 It can be an excellent approach to plot outlining for writers who want to plan extensively before they begin to write.